-- 7.84 The applicant has submitted a Design and Access Statement, as required by statutory legislation.
-Whilst some minor details within those reports have been superseded by more recent changes to the layout, the general principles behind these documents are acceptable as material considerations in support of the application. - a Justification For The Erection of Flats Within The Development (LDP Policy 9) - 7.85 Springfield consider that the wider policy positon advises that both the Strategic and Local Development Plan are intent on bringing housing development to the Western Gateway that will make a major contribution to the housing offer in the city. - 7.86 They further suggest that the development of this scale with only standard housing would not provide a strategic response to the requirement for housing that is set out in the policy documents. - 7.87 Further, Springfield advise that they are taking the view that development at Dykes of Gray should be an integrated community.
-As part of this approach, they advise that they have sought to ensure that the community has a range of opportunities to mix, through the provision of a range of facilities.
+7.95 The applicant has submitted a Design and Access Statement, as required by statutory legislation.
+Whilst some minor details within those reports have been superseded by more recent changes to the layout, the general principles behind these documents are acceptable as material considerations in support of the application.

+- a Justification For The Erection of Flats Within The Development (LDP Policy 9) - 7.96 The applicant recognises that both the Strategic and Local Development Plan support housing development in the Western Gateway and that this will contribute to the housing offer in the city. - 7.97 However, the applicant considers that development at Dykes of Gray should provide for an integrated community.
+As part of this approach, the applicant has sought to ensure that the community has a range of opportunities to mix, through the provision of a range of facilities.
 As part of this they go on to say that "Communities function best when there is a mix of ages and lifestyles involved and this would not be achieved by a narrow range of housing.
-In order to create a sustainable community, a mix of housing types is needed." - 7.88 Springfield advises that the introduction of flats offers alternative accommodation at a lower purchase price than conventional housing that appeals to a different social economic group and will also, due to size, appeal to down sizers and singles, young and old, as well as professional couples. - 7.89 The document also makes reference to the housing mix across the development and that the inclusion of a variety of house types including upper / lower villas, terraced, semi detached and a wide range of sizes of detached properties, will ensure that that there are properties for every stage of life.
-Upsizing and downsizing with one area is something that Springfield has set out to achieve. - 7.90 Finally, the justification document makes reference to the design considerations and that they consider that sticking with a range of similar house types, could create an area of suburban sprawl with limited features and variety across the site. - 7.91 The above points are considered to weigh in favour of supporting the erection of flats on site as part of delivering a vibrant community.
-In addition, the application site includes a village core and commercial area which has been laid out in such a manner that the inclusion of a flatted style building is of townscape importance. - b Shortfall In Garden Grounds Affecting 15 Properties (Policy 9)
+In order to create a sustainable community, a mix of housing types is needed." - 7.98 The applicant advises that the introduction of flats offers alternative accommodation at a lower purchase price than conventional housing that appeals to a different social economic group and will also, due to size, appeal to down sizers and singles, young and old, as well as professional couples. - 7.99 The inclusion of a variety of house types including upper/lower villas, terraced, semi detached and a wide range of sizes of detached properties, will ensure that that there are properties for every stage of life, allowing upsizing and downsizing within one area. - 7.100 Finally, the justification document makes reference to the design considerations that have been incorporated to ensure that suburban sprawl with limited features and variety across the site is avoided. - 7.101 Response the above points are considered to weigh in favour of supporting the erection of flats on site as part of delivering a vibrant community.
+In addition, the application site includes a village core and commercial area which has been laid out in such a manner that the inclusion of a flatted style building is of townscape importance. - b Shortfall In Garden Grounds Affecting Properties (Policy 9) - 7.102 The applicant considers that there is design justification for the small number of garden sizes not meeting the Local Development Plan standards.
+In particular, the significant amount of integrated and useable communal open space within the associated development compensates for these small deficits. - 7.103 Response - the Council considers the above factors to be realistic and in general terms they are accepted.
+The inclusion of a variety of high quality house types will contribute towards the creation of a successful place.
+Therefore, the above supporting information provided by the applicant is considered to weight in favour of support of the application.